canton-foundation/cips/CPRP-spec.md

 CPRP provides the following extension points for future asset and API naming CIPs:

-Asset naming: The FQPN format `<resolver>:<registrar>:<name>` can accommodate asset identifiers by introducing asset-specific resolvers.
-For example: `token-registry:canton:acme-bond-2026` could resolve to an asset contract ID rather than a Party ID.
+Asset naming: Under the Canton token standard, an instrument is identified by an `InstrumentId` of `{admin: Party, id: Text}` — so an asset is naturally a subname of its administering party rather than a standalone top-level name.
+CPRP accommodates this by resolving the admin party to its verified FQPN and treating the instrument `id` as a delegated subname beneath it, reusing the name-delegation mechanism (Section 2.7).
+For example, an instrument administered by BlackRock resolves by first resolving the admin party to `mainnet:dns:blackrock.com:default`, then discovering the admin's token-standard off-ledger API via its endpoint claim, and querying that API (e.g., the token-standard `/registry/metadata/v1/instruments/{id}` endpoint) for the published symbol.
 A future CIP would define:
-- An asset-specific variant of the `resolve` method.
+- An asset-specific variant of the `resolve` method that takes an `InstrumentId` and returns the administering party's verified name together with the instrument metadata.
 - Asset metadata claim keys (e.g., `cprp-asset/isin`, `cprp-asset/cusip`, `cprp-asset/token-standard`).
-- Asset-specific trust requirements.
+- Asset-specific trust requirements (an asset inherits the trust tier of its administering party).

+This keeps asset naming consistent with party naming — one resolution and delegation model rather than a parallel scheme — and dovetails with CIP-56 token-admin endpoint discovery.

 API naming: The `cprp/endpoint:*` claim keys already provide basic API discovery.
 A future CIP could extend this with:
 - Service-level metadata (capabilities, version, SLA).